 Grant revenues are deposited by the Board of Education into the Deposit Sub-Account and are transferred to the Payment Sub-Account to meet annual debt service requirements subsequent to February 2002.
 These have been classified as Funds Held for Future Lease Payments.
+The last deposit into this account was made during 2002.
 Annual lease payments due from the Board of Education of the City of Chicago are to be offset by amounts held on deposit in the Payment Sub-Account.
-At the lease payment dates, amounts to reduce the capitalized lease receivable and to reflect rental income are recorded in the bond funds.
+At the lease payment dates, amounts to reduce the capital lease receivable and to reflect rental income are recorded in the bond funds.

 Deferred Project Revenue-The Commission receives funding for bond financed projects and reimbursement projects.
 Project revenue is recognized as construction costs for the projects are incurred.
-Amounts received but unspent as of December 31, 2002 are included in deferred project revenue.
+Amounts received but unspent as of the end of the year are included in deferred project revenue.

 Deferred Rental Income-Annual lease rental payments are due on or before December 1 of each year.
-All rental payments received before December 31, 2002 which relate to 2003 administrative expenses and debt service are considered deferred rental income at December 31, 2002.
-Rental income is recognized in the year related administrative expenses and debt service are incurred.
+All rental payments received before December 31 which relate to the following year's administrative expenses and debt service are considered deferred rental income at December 31.
+Rental income is recognized in the year related administrative expenses and debt service is incurred.